-All undergraduate students registering for the SOT Annual Meeting can sign up for the Undergraduate Education Program, which takes place on Sunday, March 27, by checking the box for the “Undergraduate Education Program” in the “Student and Postdoctoral Functions” section of the Annual Meeting Registration Form.
+All undergraduate students registering for the SOT Annual Meeting can sign up for the Undergraduate Education Program, which will take place on Sunday, March 19, by checking the box for the “Undergraduate Education Program” in the “Student and Postdoctoral Functions” section of the Annual Meeting Registration Form.

 Past program registrants can access previous Undergraduate Education Program materials on the program’s archive web page.

-Undergraduate and graduate students from racial/ethnic groups who are underrepresented in the sciences who were selected for this program in the previous four years and have an abstract accepted for the SOT Annual Meeting can apply for the Perry J. Gehring Award.
+Undergraduate and graduate students from racial/ethnic groups who are underrepresented in the sciences, were selected for the Undergraduate Diversity Program in the previous four years and have an abstract accepted for the SOT Annual Meeting can apply for the Perry J. Gehring Student Diversity Award.
 This award is funded by the SOT Endowment Perry J. Gehring Fund.

 Go to Perry J. Gehring Student Diversity Award for application materials.